ShapeUP: Scalable Image-Conditioned 3D Editing: Experiments

 \subsubsection{Texture Editing Pipeline}

-In addition to the final strategy used for injecting the source multi-view condition into the texture generation pipeline, we evaluate an alternative approach.
+We evaluated alternative approach for injecting the source multi-view condition.
 In this variant, the source multi-view images are concatenated with the UNet input noise along the channel dimension.
-To support this modification, the first convolution layer of the UNet is adapted to accept eight input channels instead of the original four, and this layer is fine-tuned jointly with the adapter layers.
+To support this, the first convolution layer of the UNet is adapted to accept eight input channels instead of the original four.
 Quantitative results for this ablation are reported in \cref{tab:ablation_comparison_single}.
+While ConcatMV achieves the highest condition-alignment scores, it performs poorly in occluded-region fidelity.
+Our final approach provides the best trade-off between these two aspects.
 Finally, we explore different combinations of classifier-free guidance (CFG) scales for the edited image and the source multi-view condition.
 Qualitative results in \cref{fig:cfg_ablation} demonstrate that these scales provide a controllable trade-off between adherence to the edit condition and preservation of the original texture.